nodejs/nodejs.org/README.md

 <details>
   <summary>Legacy Deployment</summary>

-Full setup is in <https://github.com/nodejs/build/tree/master/ansible/www-standalone> minus secrets and certificates.
+The full setup is in <https://github.com/nodejs/build/tree/master/ansible/www-standalone> minus secrets and certificates.

 The webhook is set up on GitHub for this project and talks to a small Node server on the host, which does the work.
 See the [github-webhook](https://github.com/rvagg/github-webhook) package for this.